narravaganza/narravaganza.github.io/_stories/fajeever-and-i.md

 With Fajeever!

 "What?
-Oh your RV!
+Oh your van!
 Will you haul that back on the cart?
 Do you need a hand?"

 I kinda do.
 I normally pull the cart with a rope, but now there’s just too little rope left.